 Despite improvements made through the HTP, some health challenges remain.
 Because medical resources are concentrated in cities, rural areas often lack adequate facilities or offer lower quality care.
 Further, private facilities are too expensive for most Turks, while public hospitals are often poorly maintained and understaffed.
 Due to low pay in the public sector, many of Turkey's finest physicians choose to work in the private sector or to leave the country altogether.
-In 2021, Turkey had just 2 physicians per 1,000 people, lower than the US ratio of 3.6 and significantly lower than the EU ratio of 4.
+In 2022, Turkey had just 2 physicians per 1,000 people, lower than the US ratio of 3.7 and significantly lower than the EU ratio of 4.

-Health Challenges
+Health Challenges Rates of communicable

-Rates of communicable and infectious diseases, including tuberculosis, malaria, and measles have decreased significantly in recent years due to government investment in immunization programs and post-exposure treatments.
-Instead, chronic and non-communicable "lifestyle" diseases (NCDs), including cardiovascular and cerebrovascular diseases, cancer, and digestive and respiratory diseases have risen and now account for 69% of all deaths.
-In 2021, the top causes of death were COVID-19 and cardiovascular diseases.
+and infectious diseases, including tuberculosis, malaria, and measles have decreased significantly in recent years due to government investment in immunization programs and post-exposure treatments.
+Instead, chronic and non-communicable "lifestyle" diseases (NCDs), including cardiovascular and cerebrovascular diseases, cancer, and digestive and respiratory diseases have risen and now account for 68% of all deaths.
+In 2023, the top causes of death were cardiovascular diseases and cancer.
 The probability of dying prematurely from NCDs in Turkey is 20%.

-Preventable "external causes" such as car accidents, suicides, drownings, falls, and violent crimes resulted in 3% of deaths.
+Preventable "external causes" such as car accidents, suicides, drownings, falls, and violent crimes resulted in 12% of deaths.
 Although Turkey launched an aggressive anti-smoking campaign in 2007, about 41% of Turkish men and 20% of women continue to smoke regularly.
 About 20% Turkish adults are obese, lower than the US rate of 33%, but slightly higher than the EU average of 15%.